Code of Conduct Policy

 - Animals or personal transport vehicles are not permitted in the Library except as required by persons with disabilities.
 Programs sponsored by the Library that involve animals are permitted.

-- Use of tobacco products is prohibited from all Library facilities and on all Library properties.
-Facilities and properties includes but is not limited to all library facilities leased or owned, parking lots, picnic areas, dock areas, entrances, entrance patios, garages, vehicles, green spaces and gardens.
+- •Use of tobacco products, or electronic (smokeless, or their equivalent) cigarettes, marijuana products and synthetic tobacco or synthetic marijuana products is prohibited from all Library facilities and on all Library properties.
+Facilities and properties include, but are not limited to all library facilities leased or owned, parking lots, picnic areas, dock areas, entrances, entrance patios, garages, vehicles, green spaces and gardens.

 - Using alcoholic beverages or illegal drugs or being under the influence of alcohol or drugs is prohibited.
 Persons under the influence of alcohol or non-prescription drugs are not allowed on Library property.
 Approved Pikes Peak Library District events may serve alcoholic beverages.